You have 0 free articles left this month.

 By Robyn Jacobson, The Tax Institute 18 minute read

 Let’s start with where things stood at the start of August.
 Using a new power in the TASA that enables the Minister to determine by legislative instrument additional Code obligations, the Assistant Treasurer and Minister for Financial Services, the Hon Stephen Jones MP, registered the Code Determination on 2 July 2024.
 It contains eight additional code obligations with which registered tax and BAS agents (practitioners) must comply.
-The unacceptably short period for practitioners to understand and comply with their new obligations, given the commencement date of 1 August 2024, was immediately flagged by The Tax Institute and other professional associations (Joint Bodies).
+The unacceptably short period for practitioners to understand and comply with their new obligations, given the commencement date of 1 August 2024, was immediately flagged by The Tax Institute and other professional associations (joint bodies).

-The Joint Bodies, representing the profession, also took issue with two particularly overreaching provisions in the Code Determination: section 15 about reporting clients to the ATO (or the Tax Practitioners Board (TPB)) in certain circumstances, and section 45 about keeping clients informed.
+The joint bodies, representing the profession, also took issue with two particularly overreaching provisions in the Code Determination: section 15 about reporting clients to the ATO (or the Tax Practitioners Board (TPB)) in certain circumstances, and section 45 about keeping clients informed.

 Well, a lot has happened in the past two months!
-After extensive consultation and collaboration, the Minister and the Treasury have listened and constructively engaged with the Joint Bodies to address those aspects of the Code Determination that were extremely problematic for the profession — in short, they were showstoppers.
+After extensive consultation and collaboration, the Minister and the Treasury have listened and constructively engaged with the joint bodies to address those aspects of the Code Determination that were extremely problematic for the profession – in short, they were showstoppers.
 In this column, I explain the latest proposed changes to the Code Determination.

 Release of proposed amendments

 An exposure draft of the Tax Agent Services (Code of Professional Conduct) Amendment (Measures No. 2) Determination 2024 (Amending Determination) was released on 25 September 2024, with comments due by 2 October 2024.
-The Amending Determination proposes to significantly amend sections 15 and 45 of the Code Determination, as well as make minor amendments to sections 20, 30 and 40 to clarify the intent and scope of those provisions.
+The Amending Determination proposes to significantly amend sections 15 and 45 of the Code Determination, and make minor amendments to sections 20, 30 and 40 to clarify the intent and scope of those provisions.

 ==